Chrisch2410/RoboND-Rover-Project/README.md

 ## 4.7 World Map Image

+Having the converted rover centric coordinates now we can apply the processed image to the world map to mark navigable/obstacle/rock areas.

+We can test the functions using random genrated X,Y,Yaw postion for the rover:

 ```python
 # Rover yaw values will come as floats from 0 to 360
 # Generate a random value in this range